cu-mkp/sandbox/docs/sp22_lang_theodora_counterproofing.md

 teaching.
 In her lecture “Modern Michelangelos?
-Copies, Fakes, and New Economies of Taste in the Early Seicento,” she describes a print of a study of legs by printer Luca Ciamberlano (1580–1641), done after a drawing by artist Agostino Carracci (1557–1602).[^11] This, and similar prints, were made as educational tools, often compiled in books.[^12] The purpose of these books, often referred to as “drawing books,” was to teach life drawing skills outside of the typical artist workshop environment.[^13] As Friedman indicates, images from certain artists, such
+Copies, Fakes, and New Economies of Taste in the Early Seicento,” she describes a print of a study of legs by printer Luca Ciamberlano (1580–1641), done after a drawing by artist Agostino Carracci (1557–1602).[^11] This and similar prints were made as educational tools and often compiled in books.[^12] The purpose of these books, often referred to as “drawing books,” was to teach life drawing skills outside of the typical artist workshop environment.[^13] As Friedman indicates, images from certain artists, such